1970 Nickel Value Checker: Errors List, “D” & “S” Mint Mark Worth

 Other Features Of The 1970 Nickel

-The coin measures 21.2 millimeters in diameter and weighs 5 grams.
-The edge is plain and smooth throughout.
-This matches specifications for all Jefferson nickels.
+The coin measures 21.2 millimeters in diameter and weighs exactly 5 grams.
+The edge is plain and smooth throughout, with no reeding.
+This matches specifications for all Jefferson nickels in this era.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)